MaximShly/MERN/Pacman-Factory-main/README.md

 Allow customization of PacMan colors and sizes.

 ##License Information:
-This project is a part of the [Course/Program Name].
-The specific content and code created and presented in this repository is the individual work of [Your Name].
+This project is a part of the MITxPRO Full Stack with MERN.
+The specific content and code created and presented in this repository is the individual work of Maxim Shlyaptsev.